QuickImageComment/QuickImageComment.github.io/en/change-history.md

 # Change History

+## Version 4.65 released on 2025-02-16

+Enhancements and improvements:

+* Only for the .Net 4.6.1 variants: New version 0.28.4 of the exiv2 library integrated: more lenses detected and minor bugs fixed.

+The following errorr have been fixed:

+* The search for a location (e.g. Paris) in the map view no longer worked because the syntax for the query was changed.
+* Providing a directory in command line always caused error message "directory/file not found".

 ## Version 4.64 released on 2025-02-09

 New: Language file for French.
 Thanks to Régis for creating the translation.